"Just point us to where the Pulaar speakers are, and we’ll go there,” Samba urged the first villager he encountered in rural Northern Senegal.

 As their conversation unfolded, God opened the door for the students to share the Gospel.
 In a country where Christians often face persecution, they held their breath, anxious for the professor's response.

-“From the time I was born, I have never heard anything as beautiful and seen such love… as what you read,” he said, his heart touched.
+he said, his heart touched.
 The students were amazed, but the conversation continued as they unfolded the scriptures.
 “I never expected that Christians would have an understanding of God,” the professor admitted, moved by their ability to defend their faith and have intellectual theological discussions.

 As they explored the village, Samba and his team discovered a community eager for the Gospel, rejoicing at the chance to share their faith with others from their own culture.